This metaverse project takes on the computational challenges facing the industry

 As far as we know, CCN is the first and only project that aims to serve as the infrastructure of the metaverse.
 Others focus on metaverse applications alone.

-"The idea behind Computecoin is simple," Computecoin CEO Mourad Mamouni asserts.
+"The idea behind Computecoin is simple," Computecoin CEO Mourad Mazouni asserts.
 "Rather than build costly new infrastructure, we are aggregating and then scheduling the existing decentralized clouds (like Filecoin, Chia and Dfinity) as well as data centers around the world."

 Computecoin allows developers to create low-latency metaverse experiences.
 CCN aggregates a local network that matches each user's (for instance, a VR gamer's) unique computing power needs, and then uses edge computing and other technical means to dynamically allocate these servers to the user.